Glossary

 The actual rate of simple interest (interest computed on the original loan principal only) paid by the borrower of a loan.

 Credits for which you are charged tuition.
-Each class has a published deadline to receive a 100% refund.
+Each class has a published deadline to receive a 100% tuition refund, typically 1/4 of the way through the course.
 If you drop a class before the end of that period, you are no longer charged tuition for it.
-If you drop a class after the end of that period, but before the middle of the term of instruction, you continue to be charged tuition even though you are not enrolled for the class and will not receive a grade for it.
+If you drop a class after the end of that period, you continue to be charged tuition whether the course shows on your transcript at the end of term or not.

 Assets

-With respect to financial aid, the property value and debt that must be reported on the FAFSA.
-These are financial holdings such as cash on hand in checking and savings accounts, trust funds, stocks, bonds, other securities, real estate (but excluding the family home), income-producing property, business equipment, and business inventory.
+Items of value owned by students or parents that must be reported on the FAFSA.
+These are financial holdings such as cash on hand in checking and savings accounts, trust funds, stocks, bonds, other securities, real estate (excluding the family home), or net value of a business or farm.
+The value of retirement plans is not included.

 Attempted Credits